How to Understand the Marketing Funnel and Create Content Customers Need

 How Does the Marketing Funnel Work?

-Understanding how your customers flow through your marketing funnel is essential to make sure that it does its job.
+Understanding how your customers flow through your marketing funnel is important to ensuring that your marketing funnel stages are doing the job well.

-In theory, people move from one stage to the next in a linear fashion.
+In theory, people move from one stage to the next in a linear fashion within the marketing funnel.

 In reality, people may move from stage to stage multiple times before ever making a purchase.
 People might read a blog post, view a pricing page, and come back to your YouTube channel two weeks later.
-Only then are they ready to buy.
+This back-and-forth is a crucial part of how the marketing funnel stages work.

-Here’s an illustration that show the different stages of the marketing funnel:
+Here’s an illustration that shows the different parts of the marketing funnel stages:

 Understanding Marketing Funnel Stages